Lynsey Wyatt (she/her)

 Lynsey took her first aerial dance class from Beth Deel and Wendy Schuyler and fell in love with the art form.
 At age 16, she bought a one-way ticket to the Dominican Republic, working on a farm with no running water or electricity to be in proximity to a flying trapeze and realize her dream of running away to join the circus.
 While in many ways, she benefited from her experiences working internationally on flying trapeze rigs and performing her first acts on stage, she also experienced first-hand the toxicity of the tourism and entertainment industry.
 She found herself questioning her belonging and identity and came to understand the harm she experienced and the harm her presence perpetuated was inextricably linked to the tourism industry’s roots in gentrification and patriarchal colonialism.
 Lynsey sought the mentorship and guidance of Mechi Annaís Estévez Cruz, an Afro-Indigenous queer activist and language teacher and began the lifelong endeavor to understand and dismantle systems of oppression within herself and the spaces she exists in.

-After moving back to the US, she shifted her focus to entrepreneurship and her studies, researching how circus arts can be adapted to benefit social emotional learning and implemented as a community health intervention.
-She continued her aerial and acrobatics education atone of the most prestigious institutions in the world, the National Circus School in Canada.
+After moving back to the US, she shifted her focus to entrepreneurship and her studies, researching how circus arts can be adapted to benefit social-emotional learning and implemented as a community health intervention.
+She continued her aerial and acrobatics education at one of the most prestigious institutions in the world, the National Circus School in Canada.
 She went on to perform and coach retreats and workshops across 30 cities from Dubai to Montreal.

 She is an advisor of Mental Health in Motion a dance company with a mission to foster greater understanding around mental health through advocacy, education, and awareness.